SEMITAN and CRMT find a solution to noise pollution.

 WHAT’S MORE The retrofit of existing agricultural diesel machines is a unique circular economy opportunity for farmers, who wish to make the most of their methane production by using it as a fuel (biogas).

 THE CUSTOMER’S PROBLEM In France, in 2020, 99.4% of the running coaches have a diesel engine.
 The establishment of Low Emission Zones (LEZ) is accelerating to improve air quality.
 As a result, a large number of diesel vehicles are being affected by these limitations.
 Today, passenger transport companies are looking for solutions to continue their transport activity in LEZs, at a reasonable cost because of the fragile economic context.
+School coaches drive an average of 20,000 km per year.
+They are checked every six months and are therefore in very good functional condition after several years of use.
+They do not need a long range of autonomy (300 km target) and make little or no use of the luggage compartments.

 Mesures de performances environnementales des autocars MAN EURO 6 diesel / HVO et GNV en région PACA